 I’m also really looking forward to breaking down this topic with our sharp panelists.
 We have a great array of folks who will address the conversation from their perspectives ranging from designer to client/user, plus-size to straight-size.
 Pat Welch of Boly:Welch was one of the first folks who came to AllGo for feedback on their company’s space, Lena Roper of Code Unlimited will ground us in related accessible design strategies, Jen Inaldo brings her history of hospitality FF&E procurement to the table, and Rebecca, of course, holds down the overarching size-inclusivity conversation.

-Hope to see lots of folks at Environments for this discussion on March 19!
+Hope to virtually see lots of folks for this discussion on August 13!